Request an Appointment

 A general outline of how you want your birth to go can be a great idea.
 Remember this plan can be modified as you learn more and may not always go accordingly so stay flexible!
 Your birth plan can include:

-• How you want to deliver and where (ex, 4 point kneeling and at a birthing center)
+• How you want to deliver and where (ex, at a birthing center)

 • If you want medical interventions and which ones